salesking/king_dtaus/README.markdown

     # get output as string
     @dtazv.create

-also make sure to read the specs
+also make sure to read the code and the specs

 ## Credits